QR code usage accelerates when the pandemic hits. That is why it is important to look at the QR code statistics before

 Why is looking at trends for QR codes important?

 As the consciousness of health and safety increases due to the pandemic, the need for contactless interactions becomes vital more than ever.

-Looking at the trends for QR code usage allows us to see how technology adoption accelerated when the pandemic hits.
+Looking at the trends for QR code usage allows us to see how technology adoption accelerated when the pandemic hit.

 The QR code Covid-19 statistics report also tells us that traditional methods are no longer an option as health measures become stringent.

 Here are the exhaustive lists of QR code statistics from reports and databases.

 QR code COVID-19 statistics report: Usage before COVID-19

 QR code didn’t seem to catch on back around 2010 when it was first starting to be widely used.

-Moreover, at that time not many people own smartphones, and those who did often had to download a third-party app to read the codes.
+Moreover, at that time, not many people owned smartphones, and those who did often had to download a third-party app to read the codes.